New additions to AMA Roll of Fellows

-AMA President, Professor Brian Owler, announced the additions at the AMA National Conference 2016 in Canberra.
+AMA President, Dr Steve Hambleton, announced the additions at the AMA National Conference 2013 in Sydney.

-Professor Owler said that the five new Fellows were distinguished representatives of the profession.
+Dr Hambleton said that the three new Fellows were distinguished representatives of the profession.

-“The new Fellows have all excelled in their medical careers, across many specialties,” Dr Owler said.
+“The new Fellows have all excelled in their medical careers, across many specialties,” Dr Hambleton said.

 “At the same time, they have dedicated themselves to working to improve conditions for doctors, and to make the Australian health system work more effectively for patients and communities.”

 Each new AMA Fellow carries an impressive record of achievement, as excerpts from their citations show: